serverlesspub/serverless-chatbots-workshop/exercises/exercise-01.md

 **Your first task is** to write a chat bot that will always reply with `Hello from Starman bot`.
 To see how to dot it with Claudia Bot Builder, take a look at [Claudia Bot Builder API docs](https://github.com/claudiajs/claudia-bot-builder).

-After you've written it, be sure to create your AWS Lambda function and deploy your chatbot by running `claudia create --region eu-central --api-module bot.js`.
+After you've written it, be sure to create your AWS Lambda function and deploy your chatbot by running `claudia create --region eu-central --api-module bot.js --configure-fb-bot`.

 ## Tips